pixfid/go-ksc/README.md

 ## NOTE
-Using the [context](https://godoc.org/context) package, one can easily pass cancelation signals and deadlines to various services of the client for handling a request.
+Using the [context](https://godoc.org/context) package, one can easily pass cancellation signals and deadlines to various services of the client for handling a request.
 In case there is no context available, then `context.Background()` can be used as a starting point.